How do you select the best book publishing companies?

 So it is a book publishing company that you should avoid at all costs.

 The warning above is clear.
 This is a problem publisher.
 There are many complaints and also criminal proceedings.

 What are your safest choices?

 The best and recommended choices

-Without a doubt, the safest way to get your books published is to self-publish using major online book retailers that offer self-publishing platforms or to use an ebook aggregator.
+Without a doubt, the safest way to get your books published is to self-publish.
+Use any of the major online book retailers that offer self-publishing platforms or use an ebook aggregator.